GNOME/gtk/docs/reference/gtk/icon-format.md

 - `gpa:origin`: Where to start the draw transition.
 A number between 0 and 1
 - `gpa:attach-to`: The ID of another path to attach to
 - `gpa:attach-pos`: Where to attach the path (similar to `gpa:origin`)
 - `gpa:stroke-width`: 3 space-separated numbers, for the minimum, default and maximum stroke-width.
-The minimum and maximum are used when applying weight
+The minimum and maximum are used when applying weight.
+Deprecated in favor of the following two attributes.
+- `gpa:stroke-minwidth`: The minimum stroke width.
+Can be a percentage of the stroke-width.
+- `gpa:stroke-maxwidth`: The maximum stroke width.
+Can be a percentage of the stroke-width.

 ## File names and mime type